HesamKorki/Computer-Visiom-Rudimentary/Session 3/README.md

 Remember that "reverse-eggs.avi" that we saved to our disk.
 Write a code that would read the "eggs.avi" and save the frames in reverse order.
 In other words, "reverse-eggs.avi" should be a backward playback of "eggs.avi".
 Feel free to run your code on any other video, and it must work.

 ### *Task2*
-We want to linearly expand the histogram to get a better contrast.
-Determine points ​a​ and ​b​ for linear histogram expansion according to the original image's histogram.
+We want to expand the histogram linearly.
+Determine points '​a'​ and '​b'​ for linear histogram expansion according to the original image's histogram.
 There are several grayscale images in this session's directory that you can use either one of them.
 Now, you should fill the 2*3 subplot.
-First column , the original image and its histogram.
-Second column, the linear expanded image and its histogram.
-Third column, the histogram equalized picture and its histogram.
+The first column, the original image, and its histogram.
+The second column, the linear expanded image, and its histogram.
+The third column, the histogram equalized picture, and its histogram.
 ### *Hint:*
 - *Values of 'a' and 'b' are the least and the most value possible for the histogram, respectively.*
 - *There is a function in OpenCV that would get equalized histogram from any picture, you can find it [here](https://docs.opencv.org/3.0-beta/modules/imgproc/doc/histograms.html?highlight=cv2.equalizehist#cv2.equalizeHist).